WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 Added v9.1 in the SDK Version selection in Package Deployer Task
 Updated Check Solution Task to allow checking based on specific rules and exclude files/patterns from checks

+**9.12.x**
+Added tasks to manage Environment Variables (Get/Update)
+PowerApps Checker is now split into 2 tasks: Check Solution (v.11) and Checker Quality Gate
+Tasks that return values can be used in Task Groups through pipeline variables in addition to output parameters
+Fix for issue with updating solution description for Patches

 For more information on changes between versions, check the commits and releases on GitHub